 EPAS provides a platform for intergovernmental sports co-operation between the public authorities of its member states.
 It also encourages dialogue between public authorities, sports federations and NGOs.
 This contributes to better governance, with the aim of making sport healthier and fairer and ensuring that it conforms to high ethical standards.

 EPAS aims to promote the development of sport in modern society, while emphasising its positive values.
-It develops policies and standards, monitors them and helps with capacity building and the exchange of good practices.
-It uses Council of Europe sports standards such as the European Sports Charter, the Code of Sports Ethics, the European Convention on Spectator Violence and the Anti-Doping Convention as the basis for drawing up its own strategies.
+It develops policies and standards, monitors them and helps with capacity-building and the exchange of good practices.
+It uses Council of Europe sports standards such as the European Sports Charter, the Code of Sports Ethics, the European Convention on Spectator Violence, the Anti-Doping Convention and the Convention on the Manipulation of Sports Competitions as the basis for drawing up its own strategies.

 Thirty-six countries are currently members: Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Georgia, Greece, Hungary, Iceland, Israel, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Montenegro, Morocco, Netherlands, Norway, Poland, Portugal, Russia, San Marino, Serbia, Slovenia, Switzerland and “the former Yugoslav Republic of Macedonia”.

-Thirty sports organisations (including SportAccord, ENGSO, UEFA and the IOC) are partners of EPAS making up its Consultative Committee.
+Twenty-eight sports organisations (including SportAccord, ENGSO, UEFA and the EOC) are partners of EPAS making up its Consultative Committee.